-The old adage that "getting there is half the fun" no longer applies to traveling to and from cruise ports.
-Indeed, with air travel becoming more expensive, more of a hassle and more stressful, there's no way for most us that the journey is anywhere near as satisfying as being onboard.
+"Getting there is half the fun" no longer applies to traveling to and from cruise ports, particularly if you are flying to your ship.
+There's no way for most of us that the journey is anywhere near as satisfying as being onboard.

 But there certainly are ways to reduce stress and hassles when traveling to and from a cruise.
 Here, we offer tips and advice.

 1. Get a passport.

 While passengers on closed-loop sailings, which depart from and return to the same U.S. homeport, don't technically need a passport, it's safer to carry one in case an unexpected emergency leaves you in a foreign port and you need to fly home.
 For up-to-date information on current documentation requirements and options, check out our story on Cruise Rules and Regulations.
 Non-U.S. citizens should check with their home countries about passport requirements.

 2. Arrive to port a day early to avoid flight or road delays or cancellations.